MatijaxD/webpage-change-notifier/README.md

 # webpage-change-notifier
-Checks a webpage's html and sends an email if there was a change.
+Checks a webpage's html and sends an email via gmail, if there was a change.